-So, if I understand you correctly, the problem lies with how holidays are organized?
+So, if I understand you correctly, the problem lies with how holidays are organized.
+Is that right?

 Holidays that you get to plan, that you have fun organizing, are a reward to help you cope when you get overwhelmed or stop enjoying your work.

 People have been inventing new social patterns alternating between holidays and work since the industrial revolution.
 But things weren’t always like this.
 For example, farmers living in the 19th century had to tend their crops according to the rhythm of the sun and seasons.
 They weren’t plowing the fields Monday to Friday from nine to five.
 There was usually less to be done in winter.
 Today, people have to wake up, get dressed and head to the office to do the same work every day for more than 40 years.
 Yet, we’re not robots.
 We need unoccupied time, apart from sacred moments such as holidays and weekends.

 Isn’t repetition good for staying balanced and keeping your brain sharp?